Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • hypercapnic, caused by excess carbon dioxide;

-• hypoxemic due to oxygen deficiency.
+• hypoxemic, caused by oxygen deficiency.

 Both types of respiratory failure must be considered separately from each other, since each of them is individual.

-- This is a decrease in the level of oxygen in the blood ().
+- this is a decrease in the level of oxygen in the blood ().

 There are 4 groups of hypoxia: